haleyg2/SleepCalc/README.md

 # SleepCalc
-SleepCalc tells you when to go to bed or wakeup.
+Tells you when to go to bed or wakeup.

 ## License
 This project is licensed under the **GNU General Public License v3.0**.
 See [LICENSE](LICENSE) for details.